splch/slc.is/posts/piratesFolly.md

 ![Picosystem](images/piratesFolly2.webp)

 I'll keep this page updated as I proceed.
-Currently, I'm wondering if I want to develop the game for <abbr title="Game Boy">GB</abbr> with the upcoming release of the [Analogue Pocket](https://www.analogue.co/pocket) and [GB Studio 3.0](https://www.gbstudio.dev/).
+Currently, I'm wondering if I want to develop the game for Game Boy with the upcoming release of the [Analogue Pocket](https://www.analogue.co/pocket) and [<abbr title="Game Boy">GB</abbr> Studio 3.0](https://www.gbstudio.dev/).

 # Transition to Game Boy